biobuddies/helicopyter/style.md

 ### Begin as you mean to go on (people edition)
 Choose default values that will work, out-of-the-box, for most people, most of the time.
 Even if the machines outnumber the people, reconfiguring the development systems of people is probably harder than reconfiguring many hosted production and pre-production machines (pets versus cattle).

+### Single static assignment
+Try not to mutate variables, except in obvious ways like appending an element to a list for each iteration of a for loop.
+Prefer multiple, specific variable names over a general variable name with shifting values.

 ### Make use of tooling
 Allow the jump-to-definition features of editors to find the good default values you have chosen.